thriveweb/deking-new/content/pages/home.md

       I highly recommend them.
     stars: '5'
     title: Excellent job
-  - by: Nathan McDonald
+  - by: Nathan McDonald - Mt Cotton
     details: >-
       The construction team were fantastic when it came to filling me in with what was happening and the deck looks amazing.
     stars: '5'
     title: Deck looks amazing
-  - by: Kent-John White
+  - by: Kent-John White - Maleny
     details: >-
       Deking Decks, great job on our deck at Maleny.
 Friendly, professional, and helpful staff, everyone from Shelley in administration and accounts, Roly